Skip to content

 Reflection

 Through Week 2, I mainly grew in my exposure to other programs.
-Charlotte Latin School is very Fusion360 based, and while Fusion is my favorite CAD software (even after this week), being exposed to the other softwares really helped me to see the different uses for different CAD softwares.
+Charlotte Latin School is very Fusion360 based, and while Fusion is my favorite CAD software (even after this week), being exposed to the other software really helped me to see the different uses for different CAD software.
 Gravity Sketch is great for visualization and quick rough sketches, Fusion360 is great for printable and well-made CAD designs, and Blender is great for realistic, physically possible CAD designs.
 Furthermore, I learned how to streamline an idea and clearly identify the benefits and downsides to different programs independent of my personal opinions/biases.

 References